tech2peace/nft-weekend/eth/session_1/README.md

 ### Withdrawing from Contract

 As a general rule of thumb, always implement a function that will let you withdraw all funds from any contract.
-You do not want funds to be locked in a contract for eternity.
+You do not want funds to be locked in a contract for eternity :skull:.

 6. Define a new `withdraw` function to allow withdrawing funds that are stored in the contract.
 Read more about [functions](https://docs.soliditylang.org/en/v0.6.5/contracts.html#functions) in solidity in the documentation.
 7. Implement `withdraw`.